DHKO

 Digital Humanities, Society, and Democracy

 The fourth annual conference of the National Research Network for Digital Humanities and Culture Organisation (DHKO) will be held at Høgskolen i Østfold (HiØ) at Campus Remmen, organised in colloboration with the research group Tekst-i-kontekst on Wednesday 14th and Thursday 15th October 2026.
 This year's DKHO conference focuses on digital humanities and their relationship to society and democracy.
-We are inviting contributions to the conference; see the Call for Papers below.
-The deadline for submitting abstracts is 15 May.

 We live in a time characterized by a rapidly changing geopolitical climate, where democracy is under pressure.
 How can digital humanities within academia and libraries, archives, and museums (LAMs) contribute to societal preparedness and critical technology use in such a context?
 The DHKO conference 2026 explores these questions through a thematic focus on the interaction between digital humanities and society.